Bayesian prediction for physical models with application to the optimization of the synthesis of pharmaceutical products using chemical kinetics: Background

 Furthermore, $\mathbf{D}$ is the $m \times K$ matrix of model discrepancy errors given by

-which represents the discrepancy between the mechanistic model and reality \citep{KOH2001}.
-Here $\mathbf{G}$ is the $n \times m$ matrix of zeros and ones which identifies the rows of $\mathbf{M}+\mathbf{D}$ which refer to the corresponding rows of $\mathbf{Y}$.
+which represents the discrepancy between the physical model and the true mean value of the process \citep{KOH2001}.
+The $n \times m$ binary incidence matrix $\mathbf{G}$ identifies the rows of $\mathbf{M}+\mathbf{D}$ corresponding to the rows of $\mathbf{Y}$.
 Finally, $\mathbf{E}$ is the $n \times K$ matrix of observational errors.

 The distribution of $\mathbf{E}$ is assumed to be